gitter-badger/buildgem/README.md

 BuildGem is inspired by Node.js static site generators, notably [MetalSmith](https://www.npmjs.com/package/metalsmith), [Wintersmith](https://www.npmjs.com/package/wintersmith) and [Blacksmith](https://www.npmjs.com/package/blacksmith).
 BuildGem is different in that it is a generic build automation tool.
 It does not specialise in the building of static websites.

 Also, BuildGem's internal mechanics are simpler.
-It does not provide plugins with an abstraction of the source files like MetalSmith, for instance.
+It does not provide plugins with an abstraction of the source files like MetalSmith.
 This means that plugins are not tightly coupled to BuildGem itself.

 ## Requirements